 Items such as glitter, confetti, bubbles, candles, or large plants or trees are not allowed anywhere in the facility.
 The use of tape, wire, staples, tacks, glue and similar items must be approved and applied by staff – these are not allowed in Edwards Place rentals.

 Artwork on exhibit in the gallery at the time of your event is the property of the artist(s) and is being exhibited under contract with the SAA.
 You and your guests may not: touch, remove, reposition and/or relocate artwork or reposition exhibit lighting.
 Artwork that is endangered may be removed or protected by staff only.
 The party will not be responsible for accidental damage to artwork unless it is determined that it was willful.

 Use of Edwards Place Furniture

 No Edwards Place furniture or artifacts are to be used or moved by anyone other than designated site staff.
-When the caterer is setting up, no furniture, decorative objects, etc. should be used as bases for chafing dishes, trays, glasses, or other serving materials.
+No furniture, decorative objects, etc. should be used as bases for chafing dishes, trays, glasses, or other serving materials.
 The site respectfully requests that the caterer and catering staff respect the historic furniture and environment of Edwards Place.

-Smoking and/or other use of tobacco products of any kind is prohibited in all areas of the entire building.
+Smoking and/or other use of tobacco or marijuana products of any kind, including vape pens, is prohibited in all areas of the facility.